-From this information, Port staff created a realistic budget that supports both the corporate priorities and financial goals of the Port.
+From the Port and NWSA information, Port staff created a realistic budget that supports both the corporate priorities and financial goals of the Port.

-Departmental budgets estimate the expenses that will be generated in support of the Port and its businesses.
+Departmental budgets estimate the expenses that will be generated in support of the Port and NWSA.
 Expenses fall into one of five categories: Administration, Operations, Security, Environmental or Maintenance.
+These expenses can be in support of the Port and/or the NWSA.
 Administration expenses are incurred in the day-to-day management of the Port.
 Operations, Security and Maintenance expenses support the day-to-day management of business activities.
 Environmental expenses are a subset of overall environmental spending, and include ongoing compliance and monitoring activities.